GeckSpy/NeoForge-MinecraftMod-1.21.4/Documentation.md

     Craftable with totem of undying
     When you are supposed to die, you don't, give you two heart of absorption and knockback surrounding living entity

-TODO: add translation for arrow with mod effect
+TODO: add translation for arrow with mod effects

 ### Redstone